RobotLocomotion/drake/doc/from_source.rst

 See :ref:`supported configurations <supported-configurations>` for the configurations and platforms that Drake officially supports.
-All else being equal, we would recommend developers use Ubuntu Xenial.
+All else being equal, we would recommend developers use Ubuntu Bionic.

 .. _build_with_bazel: